 If you want to avoid crowds, the best option is to go early in the morning, around 9:00 am.
 You will have plenty of time to enjoy the park and to take nice pictures.
 You can be done for lunchtime, so go to Gracia district and take some tapas in a typical tapas bar, as locals do.

 Another option is to go a few hours before the closing time and skip the peak hours.
 In summer, it is nicer to avoid noon and afternoon hours, from 1:00 pm to 3:00 pm approximately, when most visitors are wandering the Park.
 The sun here is very intense in summer so take care or you will end up sweating and red like a gamba!

 How to get to Park Güell?

 With your ticket, you have free access to the GÜELL BUS, a shuttle that will take you directly and in just 15 minutes from the Alfons X metro station (L4) to Park Güell.

-- From Lesseps station (L3), it takes 20 minutes walking.
+- From Lesseps station (L3), it’s a 20-minute walk.
 You can arrive taking the Avinguda del Santuari de Sant Josep de la Muntanya, which is equipped with escalators.

-- From the Vallcarca stop (L3), it takes about 20 minutes walking, using the escalators of the Baixada de la Glòria, and then accessing the Avinguda del Santuari de Sant Josep de la Muntanya.
+- From the Vallcarca stop (L3), it takes about 20 minutes to arrive by foot as well, using the escalators of the Baixada de la Glòria and then accessing the Avinguda del Santuari de Sant Josep de la Muntanya.